 How do you track website visitors using Google Analytics?

-Google Analytics is one of the most basic tools for website user tracking.
-To do that, you should get an analytics property ID in an Analytics account, add it to your website, and wait up to twenty-four hours for the data to show up.
-Afterward, you'll be able to create reports on data such as the number of users, bounce rates, average session durations, sessions by channel, page views, goal completions, and more.
+Google Analytics is one of the most accessible tools for website user tracking.
+Create an Analytics property, add the tracking ID to your website, and within 24 hours you’ll have data including user counts, bounce rates, average session duration, sessions by channel, page views, and goal completions.

 Can you see who visits your website?